 We are all natural lip readers and the more you can look at someone’s face and lip movements it will make it much easier to understand what they are saying.
 The large majority of our communication ability also comes from body language so remember to ensure that you always have the person/s you are speaking to face you.
-This is a simple strategy but a powerful one so always remember to do this.
+This is a simple hearing tip, but a powerful one.

-Firstly, if you are having an important conversation at home think about reducing competing noise by doing simple things such as moving to a quieter room, closing a window or turning off the television/radio while you are having a conversation.
+Firstly, if you are having an important conversation at home think about reducing competing noise.
+You can do this by doing simple things such as moving to a quieter room, closing a window or turning off the television/radio while you are having a conversation.
 In terms of eating out, it is important to consider going to a café or restaurant that either has less noise or booking a table in advance that is away from background noise.
-Also, think about how you position yourself at a table as you want to ensure the noise is as far away from you as possible (and ideally behind you) and so that you can clearly see at least the primary speaker.
+Also, think about how you position yourself at a table as you want to ensure the noise is as far away from you as possible and so that you can clearly see at least the primary speaker.